metacontroller/metacontroller/docs/src/guide/install.md

 * `v1` - supposed to be used when your kubernetes cluster is 1.16+
 * `v1beta1` otherwise

+## Install Metacontroller using Helm

+Alternatively, metacontroller can be [installed using an Helm chart](helm-install.md).

 ## Configuration

 The Metacontroller server has a few settings that can be configured